-‘World’s Sexiest Nurse’ Lauren Drain Bursts Out Of Her Bikini For FriYay, And Instagram Is Exloding
+‘World’s Sexiest Nurse’ Lauren Drain Bursts Out Of Her Bikini For FriYay, And Instagram Is Exploding

 Lauren often posts pictures of herself in bikinis and other skintight ensembles in order to promote her personal training business.
 Though she worked as a nurse for close to a decade, she discovered along the way that her passion for wellness was more centered in fitness and has used her Instagram fame to follow that passion.

 The blonde beauty is constantly challenging herself with new exercises.
-In an interview with Top Physiques, she claimed that she has done everything from Crossfit to Tough Mudder to Spartan.
+In an interview with Top Physiques, she claimed that she has done everything from CrossFit to Tough Mudder to Spartan.

 “I am now fully active with weight training, cardio and constantly challenging myself whether it be yoga, gymnastics, boxing or other active endeavors,” she explained.